Antidepressant discontinuation syndrome: Mechanism

 The underlying reason for its occurrence is unclear, though the syndrome appears similar to withdrawal from other psychotropic drugs such as benzodiazepines.
 For SSRIs, a tapered discontinuation results in less severe symptoms.
 There is also evidence that antidepressant discontinuation syndrome may be related to the biological half-life of both SSRIs and antidepressants in general.
 Antidepressants with a lower half-life, such as paroxetine, duloxetine, and venlafaxine, have been implicated in higher incidences of withdrawal symptoms and more severe withdrawal symptoms.
+The opposite association has been observed in antidepressants with relatively longer half lives, such as fluoxetine.
 With SSRIs, duration of treatment does not appear associated with the severity of withdrawal symptoms.

 One hypothesis is that after the antidepressant is discontinued, there is a temporary (but in some cases long-lasting) deficiency in the brain of one or more essential neurotransmitters that regulate mood, such as serotonin, dopamine, norepinephrine, and GABA (gamma-aminobutyric acid), and since neurotransmitters are an interrelated system, dysregulation of one affects the others.
 There may be a link between lower 5-hydroxytryptamine (5-HT, i.e. serotonin) receptor availability and symptoms of antidepressant discontinuation syndrome.

 Among antidepressants analyzed by Gastaldon et al. (2022), lofepramine, vortioxetine, mianserin, agomelatine, and esketamine are not associated with significantly disproportionate reporting of withdrawal syndrome.
 The authors could not rule out the possibility of notoriety bias and/or low sample size in causing this result.